Dorian3280/Monopoly/README.txt

 TODO: Write usage instructions

-- Get the board responsive : width of the board depends on the height with css only
+- Get the first commit and keep going with this code to get the board responsive and resizable (basically good css code)
 - Find a way to get parent's props with styled-components
-- Make the box of the board unresizable

 ## Contributing